peteroupc/peteroupc.github.io/exporand.md

 1. Create an uniform PSRN with a positive sign, an integer part of 0, and an empty fractional part.
 Create a **SampleGeometricBag** Bernoulli factory that uses that PSRN.
 2. As the PSRN builds up a uniform random number, accept the PSRN with a probability that can be represented by a Bernoulli factory algorithm (that takes the **SampleGeometricBag** factory from step 1 as part of its input), or reject it otherwise.
 (A number of these algorithms can be found in "[**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html)".)
 Let _f_(_U_) be the probability density function (PDF) modeled by this Bernoulli factory, where _U_ is the uniform random number built up by the PSRN. _f_ is a multiple of the PDF for the underlying continuous distribution (as a result, this algorithm can be used even if the distribution's PDF is only known up to a normalization constant).
 As shown by Keane and O'Brien <sup>[**(6)**](#Note6)</sup>, however, this step works if and only if _f_(_&lambda;_), in a given set in \[0, 1\]&mdash;
-    - is continuous everywhere,
+    - is continuous everywhere, and
-    - does not go to 0 or 1 exponentially fast in value, and
     - either returns a constant value in \[0, 1\] everywhere, or returns a value in \[0, 1\] at each of the points 0 and 1 and a value in (0, 1) at each other point,

    and they give the example of 2 \* _&lambda;_ as a function that cannot be represented by a Bernoulli factory.
 Notice that the probability can be a constant, including an irrational number; see "[**Algorithms for Irrational Constants**](https://peteroupc.github.io/bernoulli.html#Algorithms_for_Irrational_Constants)" for ways to simulate constant probabilities.